Skills azure-keyvault-py

 📦

-Azure Key Vault SDK for Python
+Manage Azure Key Vault with Python

 Supports: Claude Codex Code(CC)